byronvanstien/Pyanimelist/README.md

 * dicttoxml
 * lxml

-***You may fall into trouble trying to download this as PyAnimeList, in which case, go download a c++ compiler and it should fix any issues you run into***
+***You may fall into trouble trying to download this, in which case, go download a c++ compiler and it should fix any issues you run into***

 # Installing PyAnimeList